rizsotto/Bear/doc/bear.1.md

 parameter which might considered as non compilation.
 (Like dependency file generation, which migth cause duplicates in the output.)

+Filters are specified in the config file.
+The syntax of the file defined by [libconfig][2].
+The filter values are [extended POSIX regular expressions][3].

 Since the post process might be buggy, there is a way to see all exec calls.
 This gives opportunity to write custom post processing.
 The format of the debug output looks like this: